RajsJohal/Eng99_VPC/README.md

 - Create private subnet
 - Reboot DB AMI EC2 inside private subnet
 - Modify Security group of DB so that private subnet has no internet access and only connects to app AMI, use the private subnet IP 10.0.7.0/24 for port 22 and port 27017.
-- SSH into app EC2, change the env var so that DB_HOST uses the private IP of DB subnet
+- SSH into app EC2, change the env var so that DB_HOST uses the private IP of DB subnet, located in the description page of DB_VPC AMI
 - cd into app folder and run npm install and npm start to boot app.